-Simplified, therefore, a time-series of $\delta^{18}O$ analysed from fossil planktonic foraminifera in a sediment core is dominated by two main variables: temperature variability and sea-water $\delta^{18}O$ variability.
-The temperature changes can be 'corrected for' using other methods for estimating past sea water temperatures (e.g. Mg/Ca ratios in the foraminiferal carbonate, organic geochemical biomarker ratios, or statistical transforms of microfossil abundance variations).
-This then allows the estimation of past changes in sea water $\delta^{18}O$ .
+Simplified, therefore, a time series of δ^{18} O analyzed from fossil planktonic Foraminifera in a sediment core is dominated by two main variables: temperature variability and seawater δ^{18} O variability.
+The temperature changes can be 'corrected for' using other methods for estimating past seawater temperatures (e.g., Mg/Ca ratios in the foraminiferal carbonate, organic geochemical biomarker ratios, or statistical transforms of microfossil abundance variations).
+This then allows the estimation of past changes in seawater δ^{18} O.

-Time-series of foraminiferal $\delta^{18}$ O and - by implication - sea water $\delta^{18}$ O illustrate that glacial ice volume has varied strongly over the last two million years, a period known on the geological time scale as the Quaternary.
-During the last 400,000 years, the main variability concerns a rough saw-tooth pattern with a 100,000-year rhythm of glacial-interglacial cycles, which is mainly related to global ice-volume fluctuations (Figure 4).
-Ice sheets grew spasmodically over periods of roughly 90,000 years, reaching a maximum extent that was followed by a very abrupt ice-volume reduction heralding the onset of an interglacial maximum with a typical mean duration of some 10,000 years.
-Between 0.4 and 1 million years ago, there was a less well defined state, with a complex interplay between main periods of 100,000 and 41,000 years for the glacial cycles.
-Prior to 1 million years ago (especially in the interval between 2.5 and 1 million years ago), the glacial cycles followed a well-developed 41,000 years period, and in that period the glacial cycles did not have a conspicuously saw-toothed temporal structure (Figure 4).
-Following calibration with dated fossil coral reefs, the past $\delta^{18}$ O fluctuations were found to indicate that global ice volume has waxed and waned so much that global sea level variations occurred between 140 m below and 5 to 10 m above the present-day level.
-For the last glacial cycle, such studies suggested a relationship between sea level lowering and mean oceanic $\delta^{18}$ O enrichment in the region of $0.012 \pm 0.001 \% \text{ m}^{-1}$ .
+Time series of foraminiferal δ^{18} O and - by implication - seawater δ^{18} O illustrate that glacial ice volume has varied strongly over the last 2 million years, a period known on the geological timescale to fall within the Quaternary.
+During the last 400000 years, the main variability can be seen as a rough sawtooth pattern with a 100 000-year rhythm of glacialinterglacial cycles, which is mainly related to global ice volume fluctuations (Figure 4).
+Ice sheets grew spasmodically over periods of roughly 90000 years, reaching a maximum extent that was followed by a very abrupt ice volume reduction heralding the onset of an interglacial maximum with a typical mean duration of some 10000 years.
+Between 0.4 and 1 million years ago, there was a less well-defined state, with a complex interplay between main periods of 100000 and 41000 years for the glacial cycles.
+Prior to 1 million years ago (especially in the interval between 2.5 and 1 million years ago), the glacial cycles followed a well-developed 41000-year period, and in that period the glacial cycles did not have a conspicuously sawtoothed temporal structure (Figure 4).
+Following calibration with dated fossil coral reefs, the past δ^{18} O fluctuations were found to indicate that global ice volume has waxed and waned so much that global sea level variations occurred between 140 m below and 5-10 m above the presentday level.
+For the last glacial cycle, such studies suggested a relationship between sea level lowering and mean oceanic δ^{18} O enrichment in the region of $0.012 \pm 0.001\% \text{ m}^{-1}$.